Technology

 The height of the pole can affect the accuracy of the wind readings.

-A pole that’s too short may not catch the true wind direction.
+A pole that’s too short may miss the actual direction of the wind of the wind.

 A pole that’s too tall may be unstable or difficult to maintain.